Emergent probability fluxes in confined microbial navigation

-comparing the global change in curvature over the total perimeter $\int \mathrm{d}l$ of the boundary with the typical area of the cell $A_c$ calculated by squaring the swimmers length (see SI Sec.~\ref{sec:numericalModel}).
-We find that the integral flux strength $\mathcal{F}$ depends uniquely on $\chi$ for both experiments and simulations of ellipses with various areas $A$ and eccentricities $\epsilon$ (Fig.~\ref{fig:Hockey_stick}).
-The crossover in the integrated fluxes at $\chi\approx 10^{-3}$ corresponds to the point at which the fluxes can be effectively distinguished from noise given the available statistics.
 For values of scaled curvature gradients $\chi <10^{-3}$ the fluxes are rather weak, whereas for $\chi \geq 10^{-3}$ strong fluxes emerge and exhibit closed loops such that their impact on the global dynamics within the compartment is much stronger.
-The collapses of both experiments and of simulations for all shapes confirms that the boundary's geometry determines the strength and shape of flux loops within the interior of the compartment.
+The near collapses of both experiments and simulations for all shapes confirms that the boundary's geometry determines the strength and shape of flux loops within the interior of the compartment.

 Taken together, our results show that the boundary of the confining domain imposes a robust topology of loops of probability fluxes at the level of a single active cell.
 Our experimental and theoretical results demonstrate the intimate connection between the geometric properties of the boundary and the interior of a compartment confining a motile cell.
 The ensuing probability fluxes impose an organizing structure to the whole compartment's interior, that statistically guides the cell's motion.
 Our study shows that \textit{C.~reinhardtii} cells are very efficient at exploring the available space, and that simple geometric features can leave an imprint on the cells' overall motion in their microhabitat.